slcorp/RTView-Cumulocity/README.md

 Select the File dropdown menu and click on Open...
 Double click the name of the display you would like to open and view in real-time.
 ```
-The sample displays are configured to connect to your local RTView data server and present data changing in real-time.
+The sample displays are configured to connect to an RTView Data Server, named CUM-IOT-DATA, which you have already set up in a previous step.
+These displays present data, changing in real-time.
 You can experiment with the editing features of RTDraw to make changes to these displays or create your own custom displays and dashboards.

 ## How to view the RTView-Cumulocity demo devices